Nitrux/valenz/README.md

 # Valenz

-Valenz is a QML-based status bar designed for Wayland compositors.
+Valenz is a QML-based status bar designed for Nitrux.

 ## Features